skit-ai/dialogy/README.md

 Separate, isolated and lightweight libraries that just work for a recipe.

 ### Shouldn't evaluation be common if we are using this software?
 ❌.
-Evaluation of models is hard to standardize. if you have a fairly common need, feel free to contribute your `workflow` or `plugins`.
+Evaluation of models is hard to standardize. if you have a fairly common need, feel free to contribute your `workflow`, `plugins`.

 ### What are the benefits of using this project?
 - ✅.
 This project offers a conduit for an untrained model.
-This means once a [workflow](./dialogy/workflow/README.md) is coded you can use it anywhere: evaluation scripts, serving your models via an API, combining another workflow, etc.
+This means once a [workflow](./dialogy/workflow/README.md) is ready you can use it anywhere: evaluation scripts, serving your models via an API, custom training/evaluation scripts, combining another workflow, etc.
 - ✅.
 If your application needs spoken language understanding, you should find little need to write data processing functions.
 - ✅.
 Little to no learning curve, if you know python you know how to use this project.